-Intel-IrriS is a PRIMA project from Section 2 Multitopic 2020 Thematic Area 1-Water management addressing low cost, lean solutions for enhancing irrigation efficiency of small-scale farms.
+INTEL-IRRIS is part of the PRIMA Programme supported by the European Union.
+It is funded under Section 2 Multitopic 2020 Thematic Area 1-Water management addressing low cost, lean solutions for enhancing irrigation efficiency of small-scale farms.

 According to FAO, small-scale farming has an enormous contribution to food security and to rural economy.
 However, smallholders usually face a number of constraints that are impeding their productivity, profitability and contribution to economic growth.